TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 │   └── example.pdf                   ← Compiled example from the full template
 ├── figures/                          ← Place your images here ├── main.tex                          ← Edit metadata here, compile this file
-├── content.tex (create this)         ← Write your content here and transfer to the full template └── references.bib (create this)      ← Your bibliography entries
+├── content.tex (create this file)    ← Write your content here and transfer to the full template └── references.bib (create this file) ← Your bibliography entries
 ```

 The `example.pdf` is compiled from the full template so you can see what the finished document looks like locally.
 Read it alongside `example.tex` to understand how each feature is used.